A Marcinkiewicz Testing Criterion for Schur Multipliers: Preliminaries

-\begin{lemma} Suppose $R_j$ is a family a rectangles with sides parallel to the axes in $\R^n$.
-Then there is a constant $C_d>0$ such that for all $1<p<\infty$, for all $\sigma$-finite measures $\mu$ on $\R^d$, and for all families of measurable functions $f_j$ on $\R^d$, we have
+\begin{lemma} Suppose $R_j$ is a family of boxes with sides parallel to the axes in $\R^d$.
+Then there is a constant $C_d>0$ that depends only on d, such that for all $1<p<\infty$, and for all families of measurable functions $f_j$ on $\R^d$, we have